-This General Permit requires that Responsible Dischargers meet the NALs at the construction site’s discharge location(s), which is consistent with requirements and assumptions of the Los Angeles River Nutrients TMDL.
+This General Permit requires that Responsible Dischargers meet the numeric action levels at the construction site’s discharge location(s), which is consistent with requirements and assumptions of the Los Angeles River Nutrients TMDL.

 Compliance Actions and Schedule

 Responsible Dischargers shall comply with the requirements of this General Permit.
-Responsible Dischargers that identify on-site sources of ammonia, nitrate, or nitrite shall compare all non-visible sampling and analytical results to the NALs for the identified nutrients.
-If an exceedance or failure of a BMP is observed, the Responsible Discharger shall evaluate the BMPs being used and identify and implement a strategy in the site’s SWPPP to prevent potential exceedances of the NALs in the future.
-Responsible Dischargers that perform the required pollutant source assessment and implement BMPs specific to preventing or controlling stormwater exposure to nitrogen compound sources, are expected to meet the assigned NALs.
-The Regional Water Board may assign additional monitoring, reporting, and BMP requirements upon obtaining site specific information about exceedances of the NALs.
+Responsible Dischargers that identify on-site sources of ammonia, nitrate, or nitrite shall compare all non-visible sampling and analytical results to the numeric action levels for the identified nutrients.
+If an exceedance or failure of a BMP is observed, the Responsible Discharger shall evaluate the BMPs being used and identify and implement a strategy in the site’s SWPPP to prevent potential exceedances of the numeric action levels in the future.
+Responsible Dischargers that perform the required pollutant source assessment and implement BMPs specific to preventing or controlling stormwater exposure to nitrogen compound sources, are expected to meet the assigned numeric action levels.
+The Regional Water Board may assign additional monitoring, reporting, and BMP requirements upon obtaining site specific information about exceedances of the numeric action levels.

-The Los Angeles River Nutrients TMDL’s final compliance deadline for the WLAs was March 23, 2004.
-Since this compliance deadline has already passed, the NALs are applicable upon the effective date of this General Permit.
+The Los Angeles River Nutrients TMDL’s final compliance deadline for the waste load allocations was March 23, 2004.
+Since this compliance deadline has already passed, the numeric action levels are applicable upon the effective date of this General Permit.

 iv.
 Machado Lake Nutrients TMDL